PnS2018/pns2018.github.com/session_02.md

 ### The experience $$E$$

 Experience is what learning algorithms are allowed to have during learning process.

-+ Experience is usually an _dataset_, a collection of _examples_.
+The experience is usually an _dataset_ that is a collection of _examples_.
+Normally, we call this dataset as the _training dataset_.
+Here we give the structure of the training dataset to Unsupervised Learning and Supervised Learning algorithms.

 + _Unsupervised Learning algorithms_ experience a dataset containing many features, learning useful structure of the dataset (estimate $$\Pr(\mathbf{x})$$).

 + _Supervised Learning algorithms_ experience a dataset containing features, but each example is also associated with a _label_ or _target_ (estimate $$\Pr(\mathbf{y}\vert\mathbf{x})$$).

+__Remark__: In most real world cases, we would not have the access to the _testing dataset_ and the _validation dataset_.
+In the absence of the _validation dataset_, we usually split 20% of the training dataset to be the _validation dataset_.

 ### Hypothesis function